chairaudio/SMC22-FPGA-accelerated-PD/README.md

 - compile the boot script `u-boot.script`with `mkimage`, which is part of u-boot and place it on the sd card
 - compile the accompanying device tree `socfpga_cyclone5_de10_nano.dts` with the device tree compiler that ships with the Linux kernel, copy to sd card
 - download and compile Pure Data and the given externals for arm processors in `software/pure-data-patches/externals/`
-- run the pure data patches via ssh and x-forwarding
+- run the Pure Pata patches via ssh and X-forwarding

 ## Hardware Setup